jasonwashburn/zarf/adr/0026-schema.md

 BDD:
 - *Given*: A user has a `zarf.yaml` with keys deprecated pre v1.0 *when* the user runs `zarf package create`
-  *then* they will receive an error and be told to run `zarf dev update-schema` if applicable or be told what to fix
+  *then* they will receive an error and be told to run `zarf dev update-schema` or how to migrate off cosign key paths or how to use flavors over groups depending on the error
 - *Given*: A package is created with Zarf pre v1.0 *and* that package has deprecated keys
   *when* the package is deployed with Zarf post v1.0